Thorium/the-elmish-book/chapters/scaling/understanding-data-communication.md

             return UsernameOrPasswordIncorrect
     }
 ```
 This `LoginResult` type can either give you `UsernameOrPasswordIncorrect` if you happen to give it the wrong credentials (anything other than "admin") or it can give you a `LoggedIn of User` where `User` contains information about the user who logged in.
 Currently, this `User` type has only the username and an *access token*.
-In real world single page applications, it is common that authenticated users receive an access token after a successful login attempt.
+In real-world single page applications, it is common for authenticated users to receive an access token after a successful login attempt.
 Using this token, they can issue subsequent requests to the back-end by which they are identified and authorized.
 Access tokens usually do not contain sensitive information and often expire after a couple of hours.
 During a session, a single page application keeps track of the token from the currently logged in user because it needs this token to issue requests and ask for data about that user.

 Enough with the little detour of security management, what we care about now is that after we get a `User` instance from logging in, we can track the currently logged in user and share his or her information across the pages of the application so that these pages can themselves issue requests to the back-end and ask for data.